IvanGav/BTD0/src/the_monologue.md

   1. With how good it runs now (look above) I don't want to do this *yet*.

 I'm so overwhelmed by trying to plan ahead so much that I end up not making any decisions at all.
 Anyway.

+Towers.
+- When effects change, projectile stats need to change.
+But not on change detection.
+Only when the effect is added/removed.
+- Theoretically I can make all effects as separate components
+  - That won't work since I can have multiple of the same effect - multiple damage up effects for example

+# Getting Ready to Rewrite the Entire Codebase LET'S GOOOO

+Notes:
+- When permabrew alch doesn't have any valid targets (all towers in range have the buff) it cannot check all towers for the buff every tick
+  - maybe give him and only him some internal list of buffed towers, so that he doesn't check them again
+- Subtowers can be made as children of their parent towers with bevy hierarchy
+  - make sure to `cmd.entity(parent).remove_children(&[child_entity])` along with `cmd.entity(child).despawn()`
+- Since `velocity` is now stored in `move along the road` movement type, when spawning a bloon that has to be put in there instead of stored in the bloon
+- For the same reason I will need a function that will apply the status effects to bloons' movement component
+- Immunity vs ignoring
+  - For stuff like camo and poseidon+purple, the tower will not target the bloon; the stray shots will go over the bloon
+  - That means, if can't see bloon, projectiles fly over the bloon
+  - For dart+lead and such, the monkey will see and attack the bloon, but the bloon is immune to the projectile damage and will consume the projectile
+- Disambiguation:
+  - Bloon effects = (usually temporary) status effects (slow, weakness, on fire, etc)
+  - Bloon modifiers = immunity to certain damage types (a projectile can pop a bloon iff `cannot_pop_modifiers` & `modifiers` == 0)
+  - Bloon properties = special components that alter a bloon's behavior (Fortified, Regrow)
+- When regrows regrow, they can essentially create unlimited amount of children of the same family.
+That is a bit of an issue.
+  - I can't really solve this issue unless I move the remembering to bloons (no thanks) or do some jank solution where the family and tree will reset whenever it reaches the end of the tree.
+Jank, but better than nothing.

+Movement:
+- move along the track (bloons, unpopped army)
+  - track_pos: f32, target_node: usize, waypoint: Vec2, velocity: f32
+- simple move - move with a given velocity (any regular projectile)
+  - velocity: Vec2, bounce: i32, collide_height: Option<f32> (if None, don't collide with environment; if Some, collide with environment up to given height level)
+- move to waypoint and stay still (spike)
+  - waypoint: Vec2 (remove this component when arrived at the destination)

+Acceleration (only compatible with simple move; does nothing on different entities):
+- steering - steering to a specific point
+  - waypoint: Vec2, steer_str: f32, target_mode: TargetMode (specific entity, closest entity, etc)
+- homing - change own velocity to move towards the target, up to a max velocity
+  - waypoint: Vec2, home_str: f32, max_velocity: f32, target_mode: TargetMode (specific entity, closest entity, etc)
+- seek after hit - after hitting a bloon, redirect self to face the next closest bloon (quincy i think)
+  - hit_bit: bool

+Hitboxes:
+- simple hitbox (bloons, projectiles)
+  - radius: f32
+- composite hitbox (blimps)
+  - radii: Vec<f32>, offsets: Vec<Vec2>

+Projectile and related:
+- lifetime - every tick decrement; despawn when reaches 0
+  - lifetime: i32
+- lifetime in rounds - every round decrement; despawn when reaches 0 (for permaspike and the one before it)
+  - lifetime_rounds: i32
+- damage dealer - every tick check for collisions with bloons; send events when damaging bloons
+  - damage: i32, cannot_pop_modifiers: BloonModifier, cannot_target_modifiers: BloonModifier, hit_bloons: Vec<(family,layer,tree)>, pierce: u32

+Bloon and related:
+- bloon
+  - (family,layer,tree), hp: i32 (negative is overkill amount), modifiers: BloonModifier, effects: Vec<BloonEffect>, tier: BloonTier (primarily for determining children)

+Tower and related:
+- attack - enum with many attacks
+  - to spawn a projectile, has a function that takes cmd, transform, tower effects and something else and spawns the projectile
+  - so, there will be a lot of functions such as `attack_dart_100`
+- tower - subtowers are towers with Parent component
+  - attacks: Vec<Attack>, targeting_modes: Vec<TargetingMode>, cur_targeting_mode: usize, effects: Vec<TowerEffect>